 I have (over)identified with Peter Pan’s Tinker Bell and Wonderland’s Alice since forever.

 Tink is my Manic Pixie and Alice is my Dream Girl.
 And I am both and both are me.
-I will write about each in depth, many times, because I (over)analyze fictional characters to learn about myself.
+I have written and will write about each in depth, many times, because I (over)analyze fictional characters to learn about myself.
 There is always a reason I am drawn to a character or story and I am always interested in those reasons.